Errors, Omissions, News, and Photos

 For IMSHOF Honor Organizations – this should the current logo.

 A link to a Personal or Organization website is given when available.
+This should have a direct connection with the Honoree or sport of marathon swimming (as opposed for example to a general product/service offering).
 Please advise us if you have a more current website address.

 Biography in the English language